sachamasry/sachamasry.com/content/work/web-applications/sl-dashboard.md

 ## Health product manufacturer marketing dashboard

-This manufacturer of natural health-related products wanted to increase their revenue, number of clients and geographic reach.
-While they sell predominantly online through a prominent ecommerce platform collecting much valuable information, the stakeholders had little insight into the state of their business.
+A manufacturer of natural health-related products set a direction to increase their revenue, number of clients, and expand their geographic reach.
+While they sell their products mainly online, through a prominent ecommerce platform collecting much valuable information, at the start the stakeholders had little insight into the actual state of the business.
+Also, they had few immediately actionable insights they could act upon, beyond intuitive reasoning.

-Having connected to their platform's data, manipulating it into an easily anaysable dataset, I proceeded to design for them a sales and marketing _dashboard_, showing them their state at any time.
-This dashboard was split into five sections, providing different levels of data:
+Having connected to their platform's data, manipulating it into an easily analysable dataset, I proceeded to design a sales and marketing _dashboard_, showing them the state of the business at any time.

+I split the dashboard into five sections, providing different levels of data:

 - general metrics
 - sales revenue